george24601/notes/microservice/consistency/event_sourcing.md

 In practice, need human intervetion capabilities, and limit max retries, and publish it to the deadletter queue

 need a delay based queue, at the serivce entrance, start, at the end of execution flow, cancel it, if execution is not done, the delay job will go trough the process

+also, possible to let consumer to poll main side, useful in the case of non-time-sensitive txns, e.g., notification service